$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 9. Three moves before you OTP a $1M HDB

-For the first time in over seven years, the HDB Resale Price Index dipped (down 0.1% quarter-on-quarter in Q1 2026).
-Headlines focused on that dip.
-The bigger story sat one paragraph lower: 412 HDB resale flats transacted at S$1 million or more — a fresh quarterly record, up from 368 in Q4 2025 and 23.4% above Q1 2025.
-The HDB resale market is bifurcating.
-Ordinary flats are normalising; premium flats keep setting records.
+For the first time in over seven years, the HDB Resale Price Index dipped, down 0.1% quarter-on-quarter in Q1 2026.
+The headlines focused on that dip.
+The number that mattered more sat one paragraph lower.
+412 HDB resale flats transacted at S$1 million or more, a fresh quarterly record, up from 368 in Q4 2025 and 23.4% above Q1 2025.
+The resale market is pulling apart in two directions.
+Ordinary flats are cooling off.
+Premium flats keep setting records.

 412